tomcam/guten1.github.io/docs/theme-tutorial-01.md

 * Create an empty TOML file for this theme named `theme.toml`.

 ```
 # Create a new file.
-This could be done just as easily
-# with an editor, for example, vim themes/starter/theme.toml
-$ touch theme.toml
+$ vim theme.toml
 ```

 * Populate your `theme.toml` file with configuration info.
 Note that lines starting with `#` are comments.